 Being active helps keep your heart and body healthy.
 So even a person who has restrictions can still exercise within limits.
 Your doctor can help create a set of activities at a level that is safe and healthy for you or your child.1 Your doctor might also suggest target heart rate goals and limits, how long to exercise, and how often to exercise.2

-Most people with mild or repaired heart defects don't have exercise restrictions.
-They usually can participate in any type of
+Many people with mild or repaired heart defects don't have exercise restrictions.
+They usually can take part in most types of sport or exercise.

 People who have a severe defect, a cyanotic defect, heart pumping problems, or heart rhythm problems might have exercise restrictions.
 But they can still be active.
 Their doctors can help create exercise plans to stay healthy and enjoy a good quality of life.